 An alternative to placing your trampoline on grass is by installing a base of organic materials.
 You can use wood chips, sand, or mulch to provide your trampoline with a stable, soft surface.
 They are also soft landings that will absorb impact.

 The way this organic base is made is by digging up a 10-12 foot deep trench that reaches out 4-6 feet out from your trampoline.
-This should be consistent all the way around the trampoline perimeter.
+This should be consistent all the way around the trampoline perimeter and the perimeter radius will be dependent on the overall size of your trampoline diameter.

 Can You Put a Trampoline on Gravel?

 Placing your trampoline on gravel is a great option that requires little effort in terms of maintenance.
-If you do decide to put your trampoline over gravel, then you’ll need to place some sort of soft matting for the entrance.
+If you do decide to put your trampoline over gravel, then you’ll need to place some sort of soft matting for the entrance and perimeter because although gravel will suppress weeds from growing under the jump surface it won’t feel good if you fall on it.

-It is recommended that you have protective netting around your trampoline when placing it over gravel.
-This is because the gravel can cause injuries if anyone falls into it.
+It is recommended that you have a protective netting or cage around your trampoline when placing it over gravel because the gravel will cause injuries if anyone falls into it.

 Can a Trampoline Be Placed on Concrete?

-If you are wondering if you can place a trampoline on concrete, the answer is, unfortunately, no. You can, however, place your trampoline over concrete if there is an additional padded layer in between.
+If you are wondering if you can place a trampoline on concrete, the answer is, unfortunately, no – unless the concrete pad is built for your specific trampoline.

-The main reason it isn’t recommended to put your trampoline on concrete is the fact that it’s a dangerous surface for jumpers to fall onto.
-Even if your trampoline has protective netting, there is still a possibility of falling.
+Obviously the main reason it isn’t recommended to put a trampoline on concrete is the fact that it’s a dangerous surface for jumpers to fall onto.
+Even if your trampoline has a protective cage, there is still a possibility of falling and a huge concrete surface like a driveway or patio will cause injury.

 Another negative is the stress on the frame from its impact on the concrete over time.
 This results in parts of the trampoline wearing out quicker and eventually breaking.